Expanding Horizons: Geospatial Predictions for 2020 and Beyond - 27/02/2020

-From New York to Dubai to Myanmar, smart cities have been increasingly springing up across the globe.
-As more countries start to digitally transform, the futuristic cities and state-of-the-art gadgets that once belonged only in the realms of science fiction may soon become our reality... and they will be made possible with the advancement of the geospatial industry.
+From New York to Dubai to Myanmar, more smart cities are springing up across the globe.
+As more countries start to digitally transform, the futuristic cities and state-of-the-art gadgets that once belonged only to the realms of science fiction may soon become our reality... and they will be made possible with the advancement of the geospatial industry.

-The global geospatial analytics market is estimated to be worth USD$134.48 billion by 2025; with the market registering a compound annual growth rate (CAGR) of 15% from 2019 to 2025.
-Asia Pacific is also expected to see the highest growth during that period, fueled by numerous smart city initiatives such as the ASEAN Smart Cities initiative.
+The global geospatial analytics market is estimated to be worth USD$134.48 billion by 2025, with the market registering a compound annual growth rate of 15% between 2019 and 2025.
+Asia Pacific is also expected to see the highest growth during that period, fuelled by numerous smart city initiatives such as ASEAN Smart Cities.

 These indicators point to the increase in demand for geospatial services, which will no doubt also bring improvements in quality to geospatial services and technologies.
-Led by factors such as increasing digitalization, access, ubiquity in unmanned aerial vehicles (UAVs) usage, and the opportunities on the Belt and Road Initiative (BRI), the geospatial industry is expected to remain a key player across the world in 2020.
+Led by factors such as increasing digitalization, access, ubiquity in unmanned aerial vehicle (UAV) usage and the opportunities of the Belt and Road Initiative (BRI), the geospatial industry is expected to remain a key player across the world in 2020.

 Ever since the world entered a technological boom, we have been on a steady climb to become a digital world.
 Geospatial technologies will continue to enable us to build smart cities with the integration of digital technologies into work processes becoming a commonplace practice.

-For example, the implementation of the Integrated Digital Delivery (IDD) is one of the key elements in the Singapore Government’s Construction Industry Transformation Map.
+For example, the implementation of Integrated Digital Delivery (IDD) is one of the key elements in the Singapore government’s Construction Industry Transformation Map.
 IDD integrates every team member and stakeholder into the workflow, increasing connectivity between each member to improve efficiency and effectiveness.
-Cloud-based visualization and collaboration platforms like the HxDR from Hexagon allows data to be sent to the cloud as they are being recorded.
+Cloud-based visualization and collaboration platforms like the HxDR from Hexagon allow data to be sent to the cloud as they are recorded.
 3D point clouds and Building Information Modelling (BIM) can also be easily incorporated into the IDD workflow.
-This way, all parties involved in a project will have access to real-time data and be updated on any new or changed information.
+This way, all parties involved in a project have access to real-time data and are updated on any new or changed information.

 This approach highlights how the digitalization of geospatial technologies supports the construction industry and is important in ensuring that urban planning and construction workflows are operated efficiently, and in tandem.